 \section{Results}

 The charging setup is modified in OpenModelica for different layouts and scenarios.
 The scenarios are described in Table \ref{tab:scenarios}.
 Scenarios 1 through 4 best represent a more typical setup at most EV charging stations.
 Scenarios 5 through 8 utilize the peak shaving abilities of a large BESS to mitigate the impacts on demand and emissions of EV charging, especially Level 3 charging.
 Scenarios 1 and 5 show a base case where only solar or solar and ABS are installed at a building.
-This is to control the experience and compare it with the other scenarios to show the impact of EV charging. scenarios 2 and 6 would be considered the more typical EV charging setup.
-Most commercial centers mostly use level 2 charging, which is relatively cheap and simple to install and does not have too much of a major impact.
+This is to control the experience and compare it with the other scenarios to show the impact of EV charging.
+Scenarios 2 and 6 would be considered the more typical EV charging setup.
+Most commercial centers mostly use Level 2 charging, which is relatively cheap and simple to install and does not have too much of a major impact.
 Scenarios 3,4,7,8 add one 50 kW charger to the setup.
 This represents the rapid adoption of fast charging and its impacts on commercial buildings.
 Each scenario is run independently of one other, and the power outputs of the different components in the simulation are shown in Figure \ref{fig:scenariospoweroutputboxplot}.
-Each scenario’s power pulled from the grid is juxtaposed in Figure \ref{fig:netloadscenariocomparisonsummer} and the daily CO\textsubscript{2} emissions average from each scenario is shown in Figure \ref{fig:emissionsscenariocomparison}.
+Each scenario’s power pulled from the grid is juxtaposed in Figure \ref{fig:netloadscenariocomparisonsummer}.
+Theaverage of daily CO\textsubscript{2} emissions from each scenario is shown in Figure \ref{fig:emissionsscenariocomparison}.
 The emissions and electric price amounts of each scenario are shown in Table \ref{tab:emissions}.

 \section{Conclusion}

 Electric vehicle charging will have a significant impact on the electric costs and emission levels of a microgrid.
-Level 2 charging had and relatively minimal effect on costs, with a 60 to 90\% increase in electricity costs, which is not much considering that four Level 2 chargers were used.
+Level 2 charging had a relatively minimal effect on costs, with a 60 to 90\% increase in electricity costs, which is not much considering that four Level 2 chargers were used.
 However, just one Level 3 EV charger can cause double to quadruple electric costs.
-Level 2 chargers have a very small impact on demand charges even when all four chargers are running since the 7.2 kilowatts of each EV charger is way less, and each has a max peak relative to the system.
+Level 2 chargers have a very small impact on demand charges even when all four chargers are running since the 7.2 kilowatts of each EV charger is much less, and each has a max peak relative to the system.
 However, the 50 kW peaks created by the Level 3 charger nearly eclipse the demand for the HVAC units, and both used in unison can double the maximum peak and the demand costs.
 This happens mostly at noon when HVACs and EVs run simultaneously.
-Energy charges for both with and without the BESS are similar, albeit slightly higher with BESS.
+Energy chargesboth with and without the BESS are similar, albeit slightly higher with BESS.
 This was expected since BESS does not reduce energy costs, only demand charges with the flat rate used by the university’s utility company.
 The costs of Level 2 charging is significantly easier to recover compared to Level 3 charging.
 The difficulty is that just one charging event that aligns with the other loads can easily double the price of that month’s electrical bill.
 Implementing a Level 3 charging control system must prohibit users from utilizing fast charging at peak hours when charging one vehicle can cause major costs to the provider.
-Aside from the major cost differences, locally produced solar combined with EV charging has a huge potential to reduce CO\textsubscript{2} emissions from transportation.
-Even when utilizing both Level 2 and three chargers and no BESS, there’s only a 42\% increase and carbon dioxide emissions compared to no EV charging at all, Increasing volume from 21 tons of CO\textsubscript{2} to 30 tons of CO\textsubscript{2}.
+Aside from the major cost differences, locally produced solar power combined with EV charging has a huge potential to reduce CO\textsubscript{2} emissions from transportation.
+Even when utilizing both Level 2 and3 chargers and no BESS, there’s only a 42\% increase of carbon dioxide emissions compared to no EV charging at all, increasing volume from 21 tons of CO\textsubscript{2} to 30 tons of CO\textsubscript{2}.
 The X amount of vehicle trips mitigates this slight increase in CO\textsubscript{2} if combustion engine vehicles were used instead.

 \section{Future Works}